SapienzaNLP/srl-pas-probing/README.md

 ```

 ## Description
-This is the repository for the paper [*Probing Pretrained Langauge Models for Predicate Argument Structures*](),
+This is the repository for the paper [*Probing Pretrained Language Models for Predicate Argument Structures*](),
 to be presented at ACL 2022 by [Simone Conia](https://c-simone.github.io) and [Roberto Navigli](http://wwwusers.di.uniroma1.it/~navigli/).